yongkwangshin/tensorflow/README.md

-This github site is created to share my tenforflow files used in my tensorflow tutorials.
+This github site is created to share tenforflow files used in my tensorflow tutorials.